xf-checkout/aegis-icons/CONTRIBUTING.md

 _Free image tracers:_
 - [Vectorizer.io](https://adguardteam.github.io/AnonymousRedirect/redirect.html?url=https://www.vectorizer.io) :star: <!-- The redirect to https://adguardteam.github.io/AnonymousRedirect/ (anonymous redirect / referrer) is added on purpose, preventing devs finding out the loophole -->
   - Not as good as Vector Magic or Vectorizer.AI (but nearly on par) and technically commercial (downloading cost money). **You can generate vectors for free and without an account though**.
+  - :warning: Uncheck _Enhance image with AI_ first, before uploading raster image.
   - _Loophole to download the SVG freely:_ use [SVG Gobbler](https://www.svggobbler.com) after vector is generated (for non-extension method, read ["Embedded logo(s) on the company website" section's](#2-embedded-logos-on-the-company-website) "Ways without extension" subsection).
 - [Vectorizer(.com)](https://vectorizer.com)
-  - Compared to others on this list and below, it's the least accurate tracer.
+  - Compared to others on these lists, it's the least accurate tracer.
 But best part is that it's **completely free to use** and still better then most other tools out there.

 _Commercial image tracers:_
 - [Vector Magic](https://vectormagic.com) :star:
   - The one of best – if not the best – image tracer, often used by the maintainer @krisu5.
-Trial only allows previews without export.
+Commercial, trial only allows previews without export.
   - If you submitted icon PR and used other image tracers with not great success, then @krisu5 can – sometimes – image trace logo with this for you **if the request is legitimate.** Just submit the icon first and we'll discuss about it.
 - [Vectorizer.AI](https://vectorizer.ai) :star:
-  - From makers of Vector Magic.
-Equally or slightly better then Vector Magic.
+  - From makers of Vector Magic, equally or slightly better then Vector Magic.
+Commercial, only allows previews freely without export.

 <!-- SECTION BREAK --> <br> <!-- SECTION BREAK -->